-It’s been common knowledge in the email marketing industry for a while, that email send time can have a huge effect on your open rates.
-We analysed the millions of emails sent through the EmailOctopus platform and like many studies before us, found that email send day can have an impact as well as time.
+It’s common knowledge in the email marketing industry that email send time can have a huge effect on your open rates.
+We analysed the millions of emails sent through the EmailOctopus platform and, like many studies before us, found that email send day can have an impact, as well as time.

-One thing many don’t take into account though when optimising their send time, is the content, design and the context in which the email would be opened.
+One thing many don’t take into account though when optimising their send time, is the content, design and the context in which the email will be opened.

-Many companies fight for the early morning inbox, sending out the newsletter blasts at 8am in the hope that it’s the first thing the user opens.
+Many companies fight for the early morning inbox, sending out newsletter blasts at 8am in the hope that it’s the first thing subscribers open.
 When fighting for that inbox, it’s worth considering in which context it would be opened.
 If you’re sending an email at 8am, because that’s when you get most opens, then consider whereabouts your users are at this time.
 Are they on the train to work?
 Are they in front of the TV?
 Are they likely at work?

 Optimising send time with EmailOctopus

 We recognise the importance of being able to optimise your send time for campaigns, and have today added scheduling functionality to our platform.
 In the campaign view, just before clicking send – you will now see 2 options for your email.
 By default we will send emails immediately upon hitting send, but we now also offer a secondary option of setting a scheduled send time.

 Using the scheduling functionality you now no longer need to wake up at 8am to send your mornings email, you can sit back, schedule and let us handle everything.